ezTestAutomation/Web-PageObjects-Sample/README.md

   4.3.
 All test cases: select testng.xml, right-click and Run As ---> TestNG Test

-5. Report: Browse index.html file from test-output folder to view the result
+5. Report: Browse index.html file from test-output folder to view the result This is for test